 Fond du Lac Ojibwe School brings culture, education to life through broadband access

-sprig by Posted in Broadband, Grants
+by Blandin Foundation Posted in Broadband, Grants

 Picture this: You are standing at the front of a classroom, laser pointer in hand, ready to launch into a stimulating discussion.
 You click the link on your laptop to cue the thought-provoking video that is going to get students’ minds turning when…nothing happens.
 You wait.
 Wait some more.
 Sigh, then give up and go to Plan B.